mishmanners/Free-Learning-Content/readme.md

 # Courses

-Adding some of the free learning courses I have come across and use.
+The below are places around the internet where you can learn for free.
 Some of these are free to use during the COVID-19 wake, whilst others are always free.
 In alphabetical order.
 Originally published over on the [HackathonQueen.com blog](https://hackathongoddess.wordpress.com/2020/04/23/where-to-learn-for-free/).
+This is designed to show you free courses for learning how to code.

 ### AWS DeepRacer